RFTrans: Leveraging Refractive Flow of Transparent Objects for Surface Normal Estimation and Manipulation: Related Work

 Refractive flow describes the refractive properties of transparent objects.
 Initial work in this domain~\cite{139539, agarwal_refractive_2004, 1544905, 6126533} involved the reconstruction of water surfaces by positioning a pre-defined pattern beneath a water tank and leveraging an optical flow-based algorithm to find the corresponding points between the camera pixels and the points from the pattern.
-Later, Wetzstein \etal~\cite{6126367} worked out the correspondences between the incident and exit rays utilizing light field probes to compute refraction positions, assuming that only one reflection happens to each incident ray.
-Kutulakos and Steger~\cite{1544889} further explored the situation involving multiple reflections and refractions.
-They showed that at least three views were required to precisely reconstruct a solid object where refraction happened twice and only one view for a thin object.
-These methods impose some strong assumptions on the geometry of the objects.
+Later methods~\cite{6126367,1544889} remove the dependence on the water tank but impose some assumptions on the geometry of the objects.
 Some other correspondence-based methods~\cite{xu_hybrid_2023,gas_flow_light_path_approx} measure the refractive flow without any prior of the geometry of the transparent objects.
 A more recent work, TOM-Net~\cite{tom-net}, estimates the refractive flow with neural networks trained on synthetic data, but it's for image composition and matting instead of geometry recovery.
 There are many different methods to get refractive flow\cite{1544889,6126367,xu_hybrid_2023}.
 In this work, we model the refractive flow in a gray code-based approach~\cite{lyu_differentiable_siggraph} for its ease of use.